DevDCalhoun/capstone-project-team-1-project/README.md

 ```
 Results are displayed to the terminal as pass/fail.

+### Test Coverage and Security Controls
+The development of this web appication is using the [OWASP Web Security Testing Guide](https://github.com/OWASP/wstg).
+For
+test cases and security testing, see our documentation.

 ## Help

 The following node commands for helper info may aid in resolving setup issues: